 When your furnace won’t start, doing your own furnace repair in Omaha, Nebraska, can feel pretty overwhelming.

-Troubleshooting your furnace might feel like an intimidating undertaking when your heat won’t start.
+Troubleshooting your furnace might feel like a daunting undertaking when your heat won’t power on.
 But it doesn’t have to be like that.

-There are a few fast, low-cost fixes you can do by yourself to avoid a furnace repair call.
+There are several speedy, low-cost fixes you can do by yourself to prevent a furnace repair call.

-If you find you need help from a heating and cooling professional and live in Omaha, Interstate Heating & Air Conditioning can assist you.
-We can repair most types of heating systems and also provide emergency furnace repair.
+If you find you need help from a heating and cooling pro and live in Omaha, Interstate Heating & Air Conditioning can assist you.
+We can repair most brands of heating systems and also provide emergency furnace repair.

-While you’re talking with us, think over a routine furnace maintenance plan that could help you avoid breakdowns in the future.
-We can tell you how often your furnace should be checked by one of our NATE-certified professionals.
+While you’re chatting with us, consider a routine furnace maintenance plan that may help you avoid repairs in the future.
+We can tell you how regularly your furnace should be checked by one of our NATE-certified professionals.

 Use our easy guide below to start troubleshooting your furnace.
-Most of these steps don’t require mechanical expertise.
+Most of these steps don’t require mechanical abilities.

 Furnace Repair Checklist